Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/systemPatterns.md

 ## Critical Implementation Paths
 1.  **Expo Go Compatibility:** Every UI component and feature must be tested thoroughly in Expo Go on iOS.
-2.  **Gemini API Integration:** Securely calling the Next.js proxy, which then calls Gemini, and handling responses/errors.
+2.  **OpenRouter API Integration:** Securely calling the Next.js proxy, which then calls OpenRouter using the OpenAI SDK, and handling responses/errors.
 3.  **Chat Interface:** Building the core chat UI, including message input, display, loading states, and error states.
 4.  **Localization Setup:** Integrating i18next and creating initial translation files for Thai and English.
 5.  **Feedback Mechanism:** Implementing the thumbs-up/down functionality and potentially a way to report issues or retry messages.